Conflict of the Orders: The Era of Patricians (494–367 BC)

 During the regal period, the king nominated two equestrians to serve as his assistants, and after the overthrow of the monarchy, the Consuls retained this authority.
-However, in 447 BC, Cicero tells us that the Equators began to be elected by a tribal assembly that was presided over by a magistrate.
-It seems as though this was the first instance of a joint Patricia-Plebeian Tribal Assembly, and thus was probably an enormous gain for the plebeians.
-While patricians were able to vote in a joint assembly, there were never very many Patricians in Rome.
+However, Cicero tells us that beginning in 447 BC, these equites were elected by a tribal assembly, presided over by a magistrate.
+It seems as though this was the first instance of a joint patrician-plebeian tribal assembly, and thus was probably an enormous gain for the plebeians.
+While patricians were able to vote in a joint assembly, there were never very many patricians in Rome.
 Thus, most of the electors were plebeians, and yet any magistrate elected by a joint assembly had jurisdiction over both plebeians and patricians.
-Therefore, for the first time, the plebeians seemed to have indirectly acquired authority over Patricians.
-Most contemporary accounts of an assembly of the Tribes refer specifically to the Plebeian Council.
+Therefore, for the first time, the plebeians seemed to have indirectly acquired authority over patricians.
+Most contemporary accounts of an assembly of the tribes refer specifically to the plebeian council.

-The distinction between the joint Tribal Assembly (composed of both Patricians and Plebeians) and the Plebeian Council (composed only of Plebeians) is not well defined in the contemporary accounts, and because of this, the very existence of a joint Tribal Assembly can only be assumed through indirect evidence.
-During the 5th century BC, a series of reforms were passed (the leges Valeria Horatio or the "laws of the consuls Valerius and Horatius"), which ultimately required that any law passed by the Plebeian Council have the full force of law over both plebeians and Patricians.
-This gave the plebeian tribunes, who presided over the Plebeian Council, a positive character for the first time.
-Before these laws were passed, tribunes could only interpose the sacrosanct of their person (intercessio) to veto acts of the Senate, assemblies, or magistrates.
-It was a modification to the Valerian law in 449 BC which first allowed acts of the Plebeian Council to have the full force of law over both plebeians and patricians, but eventually the final law in the series was passed (the "Shortening Law"), which removed the last check that the patricians in the Senate had over this power.
+The distinction between the joint tribal Assembly and the plebeian council is not well defined in the contemporary accounts, and because of this, the very existence of a joint tribal assembly can only be assumed through indirect evidence.
+During the 5th century BC, a series of reforms were passed, the leges Valeriae Horatiae the laws of the consuls Valerius and Horatius, which ultimately required that any law passed by the plebeian council have the full force of law over both plebeians and Patricians.
+This gave the plebeian tribunes, who presided over the plebeian council, a positive character for the first time.
+Before these laws were passed, tribunes could only interpose the sacrosanctity of their person (intercessio) to veto acts of the Senate, assemblies, or magistrates.
+It was a modification to the Valerian law in 449 BC which first allowed acts of the plebeian council to have the full force of law over both plebeians and patricians, but eventually the final law in the series was passed (the "Shortening Law"), which removed the last check that the patricians in the Senate had over this power.